jcabrera/AlexaJokes/OVERVIEW.md

 **All of these things will be installed as part of the tutorial!**

 1. For starters, we'll use source code control from GitHub.
 It will have the "master" copy of your code, which can be shared between people or across several machines.
-The set of code for a single project is called a "repository", so GitHub has your repository in the cloud
+The set of code for a single project is called a "repository", so GitHub has your repository in the cloud.
-1. On your machine, you'll have a local Git repository, with the copy of the code on your machine.
+1. On your machine, you'll have a local Git repository, with your working copy of the code.
+You can send your code changes from there up to GitHub, and (on a multi-person project) pull other people's changes from GitHub down to your machine.
-1. Inside that repository, you'll have your working copy of the code that should run in AWS Lambda.
+1. Inside that repository on your machine, you'll have your working copy of the code that should run in AWS Lambda.
 It will use some code written by other people  and made available for your use -- these are called "libraries".
 And you'll have a copy of the helper tool called "Gulp" that can do things like send code from your local machine to AWS Lambda to run there.
 1. Elsewhere on your machine, you'll have the Visual Studio Code app, which you use to actually edit the code and configuration files for this skill.
 1. You'll also have some tools needed to work with JavaScript files.
 We're using JavaScript for this because it's well-supported, runs fast in AWS Lambda, and is useful to know in a world of Web apps.
     * Node runs JavaScript tools and apps on your machine